Who we are

 Belle is my boat and my home, a beautiful Moody 41 Classic.
 Togheter we will try to sail around the world.

-The first thing I remember after a brain surgery and a 20 day coma is saying to the nurse.
-If I was gone It was ok, I had a great life, raised by an amazing lovely family, had a sucessful carrear and the oportunity to vist more then 100 countries in my RTW travels.
+The first thing I remember after a brain surgery and 5 weeks in a coma is saying to the nurse I was grateful.
+If I were gone, it would be ok; I had no pain, lived a great life, loved and I’ve been loved.
+I was raised by an amazing lovely family, had a successful career, and the opportunity to visit more than 100 countries in my RTW travels.

-But since I stayed in this side and had the oportunity for a life 2.0, I decided I'm going to make the most of it.
+But since I stayed on this side and had the opportunity for a life 2.0, I decided I'm going to make the most of it.

 So as part of my recovery I started building a new project called Tāmata meaning let´s try in the indigenous Polynesian language of the Māori sea people.

-I already traveled Until The End of the world by motorcycle in my Life 1.0, Now it’s time to travel beyond the end of the World folowing the inspiration of 2 of my inspirations, Bernard Moitissier and my fellow countryman Fernão de Magalhães.
+I already traveled Until The End of the world by motorcycle in my Life 1.0.
+Now it’s time to travel beyond the end of the world following the inspiration of 2 of my heroes, Bernard Moitissier and my fellow countryman Fernão de Magalhães.

-Welcome to Project Tamata, come along and joint the crew in this jorney.
-We will make detailed reports of all our progress in our Tāmata Chronicles, From tecnical adaptations to Sea passage chronicles.
-For an upcoming documentary, all aspects of the project will be filmed and photographed extensively. you can come with us and hopefully be inspired by this project.
+Welcome to Project Tamata, come along and join the crew in this journey.
+We will make detailed reports of all our progress in our Tāmata Chronicles, from technical adaptations to sea passage chronicles.
+For an upcoming documentary, all aspects of the project will be filmed and photographed extensively.
+You can come with us and hopefully be inspired by this project.

 • Life 2.0 Sail to restoration